JSY-Ben/ReserveIT/README.md

 # ReserveIT

 ReserveIT is a lightweight PHP/MySQL web app that layers booking and checkout workflows on top of Snipe-IT.
-Students can request equipment, and staff can manage reservations, checkouts, and checked-out assets from a unified “Reservations” hub.
+Users can request equipment, and staff can manage reservations, checkouts, and checked-out assets from a unified “Reservations” hub.

 ## Features
-- Catalogue and basket flow for students to request equipment.
+- Catalogue and basket flow for users to request equipment.
-- My Reservations view for students.
+- My Reservations view for users.
 - Staff “Reservations” hub with tabs for Today’s Reservations (checkout), Checked Out Reservations, and Reservation History.
 - Quick checkout/checkin flows for ad-hoc asset handling.
 - Snipe-IT integration for model and asset data; optional LDAP/AD for authentication.